-The VHA Notice of Privacy Practice (NOPP)

-https://www.va.gov/vhapublications/ViewPublication.asp?pub\ID=9946 explains the collection and use of protected health information to individuals receiving health care from VA.
-The NOPP is mailed every three years or when there is a major change to all enrolled Veterans.
+The VHA Notice of Privacy Practice (NOPP) explains the collection and use of protected health information to individuals receiving health care from VA.
+The NOPP is mailed every three years, or when there is a major change, to all Veterans enrolled for VA health care benefits or eligible to enroll for VA health care benefits regardless of if they are receiving care from VA.
 Non-Veterans receiving care are provided the notice at the time of their encounter.
+The NOPP can be downloaded from the following web address: